NeurodegenerativePharmaceuticalLab/Mapping-Microglia-Parameters-Software/README.md

 •	Enhances edges and fine details
 *It is highly recommended to use a combination of these methods and previewing the results to create the best possible image

-Utilizing a combination of the cleaning options, a good example of an image to use is below.
-Notice that the “Preview” tab is selected.

 Processing Images
 When the image preview is acceptable:
 9. Click Process Selected button